 Taxable subsidiaries.
 If the gross revenue, net income, and/or staff time devoted to unrelated business activities become “substantial” in relation to the tax-exempt functions of an association (thereby jeopardizing its tax-exempt status), the association can “spin off” one or more of the unrelated activities into a separate but affiliated, wholly owned entity, commonly referred to as a taxable subsidiary.
 Such a taxable subsidiary will pay corporate income tax on its net income, but can remit the after-tax profits to the parent association as tax-free dividends; however, the dividends are not tax-deductible to the taxable subsidiary as business expenses.

 Filing and payment requirements.
 In computing UBTI, a specific deduction of $1,000 is permitted.
 If an association has gross UBTI of $1,000 or more during its fiscal year, it must file a completed IRS Form 990-T to report such income and pay any tax due.
 The Form 990-T is due at the same time as the Form 990, however, if an association expects its annual UBIT (after certain adjustments) to be $500 or more, then it must make estimated tax payments throughout the year.
-The Form 990-T is not subject to public disclosure like the Form 990.
+The Form 990-T is subject to public disclosure like the Form 990, however, certain schedules, attachments and supporting documents that do not relate to the imposition of UBIT do not have to be made available for public inspection.

 For more information, contact the author at jtenenbaum@TenenbaumLegal.com